syncfusion-content/wpf-docs/wpf/Diagram/UndoRedo.md

 //Initialize SfDiagram
 SfDiagram diagram = new SfDiagram();
-//Assigning the custom history manager class diagram.HistoryManager = new customManager();
+//Assigning the custom history manager class diagram.HistoryManager = new HistoryManager();

-//To change the nodes fill color into blue and logging the action into composite transactions class.
+//To change the nodes fill color into blue and logging the action into history manager class. diagram.HistoryManager.BeginComposite();
-CompositeTransactions start = new CompositeTransactions();
-start.State = TransactionState.Start;
-diagram.HistoryManager.BeginComposite(diagram.HistoryManager, start);
 foreach (NodeVm node in ((IEnumerable<object>)(diagram.SelectedItems as SelectorViewModel).Nodes)) {
     if (node is NodeVm)